modusV/skia/README.md

 ## Aknowledgments
-I would like to personally mention Fang-Ying Gong, because the code implemented for transforming the images from cylindrical to fisheye and to orient panoramas to north has been translated from her original matlab code.
+I would like to personally mention Fang-Ying Gong, because the code implemented for transforming the images from cylindrical to fisheye, to orient panoramas to north and to find a pixel on the fish-eye image has been translated from her original matlab code.

 ## References